scpederzani/Ubeidiya_INQUA_poster/README.md

 # Ubeidiya_INQUQ_poster

-S.Pederzani, Z. Liu, A. Prendergast, R. Drysdale, M. Belmaker, 2023.
+S. Pederzani, Z. Liu, A. Prendergast, R. Drysdale, M. Belmaker, 2023.
 Macrofaunal stable isotopes from ‘Ubeidiya, Israel, shed light on environmental setting of an early presence of Homo in the Levant.
 INQUA meeting poster presentation.

 # References
 1. Belmaker, M. & O’Brien, H. D. Mesowear study of ungulates from the early Pleistocene site of ‘Ubeidiya (Israel) and the implications for early Homo dispersal from Africa.
 Quat.
 Int.
 480, 66–77 (2018).